-For South Korean girls, physical appearance is a condition of social integration: they will wear contacts to enlarge and brighten their eyes, they will undergo plastic surgery from the age of 15 to match one particular archetype of beauty (almond eyes, "Bambi eyes", double eyelid, elongated oval face, sharper nose...).
+For South Korean and Singaporean girls, physical appearance is a condition of social integration: they will wear contacts to enlarge and brighten their eyes, they will undergo plastic surgery from the age of 15 to match one particular archetype of beauty (almond eyes, "Bambi eyes", double eyelid, elongated oval face, sharper nose...).
 Marketing selling surgery also includes smartphone apps which alter self-portrait.
 The face is susceptible to be reworked until it reaches the physical ideal of beauty.

 "Veterans Faces of the World War II"

 Veterans Project is a series of portraits of people who took part in Second World War - the one event in human history that cannot be compared with anything else on the scale of catastrophe, human tragedy, and the degree of impact on the future of our civilization.
 Every single person who participated in the war, whether they were a soldier or a general, a prisoner or a guard, a medical worker or an engineer, took part in shaping the image of the world as it is seen and perceived today.

 The “Nudos” series consists of large format images on the subject of main routes and intersections in the Madrid road network.
 The images have been obtained through the geographic viewer Google Earth.